 - Honorary Izaak Walton Killam Memorial Scholarship 1997-99

 - SSHRC Doctoral Fellowship 1997-99

 I am working on a book-length project, Coalition and Canadian Literature, which explores connections between literary collaboration, multiauthored texts, and critical race coalition.
-With teams of peer researchers and collaborators, I am researching social services advocacy, reading practices in harm reduction communities, sex workers’ peer group experiences, and migrant cis women’s and trans peoples’ settlement experiences.
+With teams of peer researchers and collaborators, I am researching social services advocacy, reading practices in harm reduction communities, sex workers’ peer group experiences, and Muslim women’s experiences of discrimination in employment.

 Areas of graduate supervision

 - Postcolonial literatures and theory